aeternity/protocol/drafts/AENS.md

 time, e.g. if a user posts an update one week after claiming their name, the expiration date gets pushed one week further into the future.
 The main motivation of this expiration date is to prevent situations where the private keys, which control the name, are lost making the name unusable as well.

 ## Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ### AENS Entry

+This is the entry as it should be stored by a node.

 ```
   name         size (bytes)